 Themes, Ideas and Inspiration

 Andrew Warhol (or Andrew Warhola as he was christened) was born in Pittsburgh, Pennsylvania in 1928.
-His parents were Russian immigrants, and Andy was the youngest of three sons.
+His parents were Carpatho-Rusyns who immigrated from what is now known as eastern Slovakia.
+Andy was the youngest of three sons.
 His father recognised his son’s artistic talents and saved enough money to pay for his college education.
 Warhol studied at the Carnegie Institute, and in 1949 graduated with a degree in Pictorial Design.

 Drawing and repetition